 Alternative Regional Center Investment Options

 Establishing a regional center can be slow and expensive.
-Although this can be the ideal option for those with the required capital and time, others might benefit more from affiliating with or renting an EB-5 regional center.
+Although this can be the ideal option for businesses with the required capital and time, others may benefit from affiliating with or renting a regional center.

 Purchasing a regional center allows businesses to benefit from the favorable job creation criteria, but without the additional delays associated with filing Form I-956.

 The June 2022 Reauthorization of the Regional Center Program